 “She’s really something.”

 The admiring male voice at his side made Nick whip around, his hand instinctively going to the gun he wore on his hip, beneath his suit coat.
-The speaker was in his late thirties, short slicked dark hair and a threadbare black moustache.
-He wore an expensive looking black suit.
+The speaker was in his late thirties, with short, slicked dark hair and a threadbare black mustache.
+He wore an expensive-looking black suit.